 Providing a 4 page document to senior management on how they can better enable great products and services.

-After launch, in the absence of a Product Owner, I added multiple responsibilities to my work load to continue delivering and driving improvements.
+After launch, in the absence of a Product Owner for 3 months, I additionally assisted with many of the PO's responsibilities to continue delivering and driving improvements.